kwy518/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Kuan Wei Yu.
-I am a first-year master's student at New York University.
+I am a first-year Master's student at New York University.
 I earned my Bachelor's degree in Physcis at National Taiwan University in 2018.
 I am an incoming software engineer intern at Alibaba.
-I am currently a software engineer intern at [ASUS Intelligent Cloud Service - AICS](https://aics.asus.com/).
+I am currently working at [ASUS Intelligent Cloud Services - AICS](https://aics.asus.com/) as an AI engineer intern.
 Previously, I was a software engineer intern at NYU IT, developing the Business Intelligent application, such as the ETL processing, database maintaining, web development, etc.